The Hirsel

-The Hirsel is a Category A Listed stately home near Coldstream, Berwickshire in the Scottish Borders council area.
+The Hirsel is a Category A Listed stately home near Coldstream, Berwickshire, in the Scottish Borders council area.
 It has been a seat of the Earls of Home since 1611, and the principal seat following the destruction of Hume Castle during the mid-17th century.
-It was the home of the former British prime minister, Sir Alec Douglas-Home, the 14th Earl of Home.
+It was the home of the British prime minister, Sir Alec Douglas-Home, who was the 14th Earl of Home from 1951 to 1963 and Baron Home of the Hirsel from 1974 to 1995.

 Architecture

 A large mellow Georgian house of grey stone, most of which dates from the early 18th century, with an earlier portion dating from the early 17th century.
 Victorian alterations and additions were carried out by William Burn in 1851.
 David Bryce, George Henderson, and James Campbell Walker are also known to have worked here.
 Most of the Victorian additions were demolished during the mid 20th century.
 The interior contains a fine stone staircase in the centre portion.